Mount Annan

 Mount Annan's population is younger than the national pattern

-Mount Annan has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than Australia's national average of 38 years.
-The 5-14 age group makes up 15.1% of Mount Annan's population, higher than Greater Sydney's percentage.
-However, the 25-34 age cohort is less prevalent at 11.8%.
+Mount Annan's median age is 35 years, slightly younger than Greater Sydney's 37 and the national average of 38 years.
+The 5-14 age group comprises 15.1% of Mount Annan's population, higher than Greater Sydney's percentage, while the 25-34 cohort makes up 11.8%.
 Between 2021 and present, the 75 to 84 age group has increased from 2.5% to 3.8% of the population.
 Conversely, the 5 to 14 age group has decreased from 16.2% to 15.1%.
-By 2041, forecasts show significant demographic shifts in Mount Annan.
-The 75 to 84 age cohort is projected to grow by 847 people (116%), rising from 732 to 1,580.
-Notably, the combined 65+ age groups are expected to account for 83% of total population growth, indicating an aging demographic trend in the area.
-In contrast, both the 0-4 and 55-64 age groups are projected to decrease in numbers.
+By 2041, forecasts indicate significant demographic shifts in Mount Annan.
+The 75 to 84 age cohort is projected to grow by 847 people (116%), from 732 to 1,580.
+Notably, the combined 65+ age groups will account for 83% of total population growth, reflecting Mount Annan's aging demographic trend.
+In contrast, both the 0 to 4 and 55 to 64 age groups are expected to decrease in numbers.

 Frequently Asked Questions - Age